History

 In April 1989 the adjacent Raywood Conference Centre, also managed by the Education Department was sold, but some of the land managed by Raywood and known locally as Deanery Hill and a section of Cox Creek was retained for use by the Outdoor School.
 These properties, totaling 10.2 hectares brought the land managed by the Outdoor School to 32 hectares.

 As part of the school’s 20th anniversary celebrations in 1996, a small ephemeral wetland development was opened and dedicated to the memory of Brian Foreman, the school’s first principal.
-The wetlands continue to be a wonderful outdoor classroom where students learn about freshwater life, birds and wetland plants.
+The wetlands continues to be a wonderful outdoor classroom where students learn about freshwater life, birds and wetland plants.